bjmarty23/Weekend1_Salary_Calc/README.md

 ## Assignment Submission
 Check in your repo, then turn in your work via the Prime Academy Assignment Application at [http://primeacademy.io](http://primeacademy.io), as usual and don't hesitate to hit up the Slack channel as needed!

+# Notes from live walk through

+salary calculate
+-takes userinput and appendsit to the screen calculates monthly ccost of all employeeList

+## to do list
+[]get files set up html
+[]create single input
+[]calc salary based on input
+[]append to DOM
+[]ass remaining fields
+[]create hmtl tanle and append it
+[]toggle the toal back ground based salary_
+[]add delete deleteButton
+[]added a class  of two
+[]styling

+ Moving into html and js files for 'notes'